 The Citi Select MLP Index is a USD denominated, price return index, comprised of the common units of up to 30 of the most liquid master limited partnerships in the Energy Sector.
-The Citigroup World Government Bond Index (WGB) 1-5 Year Hedged USD Index is a comprehensive measure of the total return performance of the government bond markets of approximately 22 countries with maturities ranging from one to five years.
-The Citigroup World Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
+The Citigroup World Government Bond Index (WGBI) 1-5 Year Hedged USD Index is a comprehensive measure of the total return performance of the government bond markets of approximately 22 countries with maturities ranging from one to five years.
+The Citigroup WGBI index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
+The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries, excluding the U.S. The Citigroup 3-Month U.S. Treasury Bill Index performance is an average of the last 3-Month freasury Bill Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
 The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
-The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
-The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
-The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
-The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
-The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
-The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
-The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
-The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
-The Citigroup Sector is a market capitalization weighted bond index consisting of the government bond markets of the common consector
+The Citigroup 3-Month U.S. Treasury Bill Index is a market capitalization weighted bond index consisting of the government bond markets of the multiple countries.
+The Citigroup 3-Month U.S. Treasury Bill Index is a market capitalization weighted bond index consisting of the government bond markets of approximately 22 countries.
+The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of approximately 22 countries.
+The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of a proximately 22 countries.
+The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of a proximately 22 countries.
+The Citigroup WGBI ex US Index is a market capitalization weighted bond index consisting of the government bond markets of a proximately 22 countries.
+The Cit

 The NCREIF Property Index (NPI) represents quarterly time series composite total rate of return measure of a very large pool of individual commercial real estate properties acquired in the private market.
-The index represents apartments, hotels, industrial properties, office buildings and retail properties which are at least 60% occupied and owned or controlled, at least in part by taxexempt institutional investors or its designated agent.
+The index represents apartments, hotels, industrial properties, office buildings and retail properties which are at least 60% occupied and owned or controlled, at least in part by tax-exempt institutional investors or its designated agent.
 In addition these properties that are included must be investment grade, non-agricultural and income producing and all development projects are excluded.
-Constituents included in the NPI be valued at least quarterly, either inversmally, using standard commercial real estate appraisal methodology.
+Constituents included in the NPI be valued at least quarterly, either internally or externally, using standard commercial real estate appraisal methodology.
 Each property must be independently appraised a minimum of once every three years.
 Please Note: the performance of this index lags by 1 quarter.
 The NCREIF Timberland Index is a quarterly time series composite return measure of investment performance of a large pool of individual timber properties acquired in the private market for investment purposes only.

 The Ibbotson Intermediate Government Bond Index is measured using a one-bond portfolio with a maturity near 5 years.

-The JP Morgan Emerging Markets Bond Index Plus (EMBI+) Index tracks total returns for traded external debt instruments (external meaning foreign currency denominated fixed income) in the emerging markets.
+The JP Morgan Emerging Markets Bond Index Plus (EMBH-) Index tracks total returns for traded external debt instruments (external meaning foreign currency denominated fixed income) in the emerging markets.
 The JPMorgan GBI Global ex-US Index represents the total return performance of major non-U.S. bond markets.